zzxjl1/pywhispercpp/README.md

 ```

-* The `ggml` model will be downloaded automatically.
+* The model will be downloaded automatically, or you can use the path to a local model.
-* You can pass any `whisper.cpp` [parameter](https://abdeladim-s.github.io/pywhispercpp/#pywhispercpp.constants.PARAMS_SCHEMA) as a keyword argument to the `Model` class or to the `transcribe` function.
+* You can pass any `whisper.cpp` [parameter](https://absadiki.github.io/pywhispercpp/#pywhispercpp.constants.PARAMS_SCHEMA) as a keyword argument to the `Model` class or to the `transcribe` function.
-* The `transcribe` function accepts any media file (audio/video), in any format.
-* Check the [Model](https://abdeladim-s.github.io/pywhispercpp/#pywhispercpp.model.Model) class documentation for more details.
+* Check the [Model](https://absadiki.github.io/pywhispercpp/#pywhispercpp.model.Model) class documentation for more details.

 # Examples

-The [examples folder](https://github.com/abdeladim-s/pywhispercpp/tree/main/pywhispercpp/examples) contains several examples inspired from the original [whisper.cpp/examples](https://github.com/ggerganov/whisper.cpp/tree/master/examples).

-## Main
+## CLI
-Just a straightforward example with a simple Command Line Interface.
+Just a straightforward example Command Line Interface.

-Check the source code [here](https://github.com/abdeladim-s/pywhispercpp/blob/main/pywhispercpp/examples/main.py), or use the CLI as follows:
+You can use it as follows:

 ```shell
 pwcpp file.wav -m base --output-srt --print_realtime true